jonasschneider/cor/README.md

 - `info mem` in the qemu console will display the virtual memory map.

+- Memory below `0x10000` cannot, in fact, belong to any segment, since segment 0 is the null segment.
+This, for some cases, means you can't have things in this low memory.
+An example seems to be the stack segment register when returning from an interrupt routine.

+- Should maybe file a bug against QEMU because it doesn't check CS/SS register contents right when/somewhere shortly after entering protected mode, if you forget that it'll bite you later.

 History
 =======
 I don't have a long history with writing anything low-level.
 I usually program in Ruby or other dynamic languages with GC, and never really cared about what actually went down inside the computer.
 UNIX syscalls were my primitive instructions. `gdb` always scared me with its pointers, and how it could crash my entire process so easily.
 Finding `.S` files in a project repo was always a good sign for me to avoid touching anything with a 200ft pole.